jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/Cplusplus_api.rst

     virtual AVSValue __stdcall GetVar(const char* name) = 0;

 GetVar can be used to access AviSynth variables.
+It will throw an error if the variable doesn't exist.

 Internal and external (plugin) functions are, for example, exported as AviSynth variables: